A view of Wolverton, with Canary Wharf on the horizon

 (and to Defend Council Housing)

-and if you are thinking of moving, don’t move or sign anything unless you’ve read the small print and are 100% happy with what’s offered
+So if you are thinking of moving, before you move or sign anything make sure you’ve read the small print and are 100% happy with what’s offered

-AND network with us and your neighbours to make sure the Council is fulfilling their legal obligation to keep your home safe, warm, dry and pest-free… (Why, oh why have rubbish cupboards been boarded up on Wendover?)
+So – network with us and your neighbours to make sure the Council IS fulfilling their legal obligation to keep your home safe, warm, dry and pest-free… (Why, oh why have rubbish cupboards been boarded up on Wendover?)

 There were about 2700 dwellings on the Aylesbury.
 8500 people who appreciated having an affordable home close to central London, who needed SOMEWHERE to live.